tokens-studio/figma-plugin/.changeset/quick-birds-smell.md

 '@tokens-studio/figma-plugin': patch
 ---

-Refactor the unable to un-apply tokens on multiple layers at once
+Fixes an issue that caused the plugin to not remove tokens when multiple layers were selected and you tried to remove tokens.